pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 We would like to express our gratitude to the [Octobus](https://octobus.net/) team who support heptapod.
 The transition from bitbucket was quite an effort, and they have generously hosted our developement since then.
-We wish them all the best, and still believe that mercurial should have "won".
+We wish them all the best, and still believe that Mercurial should have "won".

 ## Next steps

 While the repo at github is live, there are still a few more things we need to
 do:

-- Documentation needs an update for the new repo.
+- Documentation needs an update for the new repo and the build automation from readthedocs must be adjusted.
+- The wiki should be copied from heptapod.
 - buildbot.pypy.org should also look a the new repo.
 I hope the code is up to the task of interacting with a git repo.
 - speed.pypy.org tracks changes, it too needs to reference the new location